earlgreyhot1701D/aws-bedrock-vector-embeddings/README.md

 This function calculates how similar two embedding vectors are:
 - Takes two lists of numbers (embeddings) as input
 - Computes the dot product and norms of both vectors
-- Returns a similarity score between 0 and 1
+- Returns a similarity score between 0 and 1 (note cosine similarity can be [-1,1])
-- Handles edge cases where vectors might be empty

 #### Function 2: `get_embedding(text)`
 This function converts text into embedding vectors: